 - Frequently Asked Questions About eFiling- PDF

 - Electronic Filing Guide to Information about Court Rules, Definitions, Communication, and Privacy - PDF

 - Instructions to convert numbered lists to text in MS Word - PDF

 - Classifying a Public Record as Private or Sealed - PDF

 - What Can and Can't be Electronically Filed - PDF

 eFiling Criminal Cases

 CJA 4-603.
 Mandatory Electronic Filing requires all documents other than the Information to be electronically filed in district court criminal cases.
-At this time, criminal cases must be initiated either by paper, or using the Prosecutor Information Management System (PIMS) efiling system if available.

 Attorneys may use the government filing portal or a certified Electronic Service Provider (EFSP).
 Attorneys who maintain a private practice and also provide government representation must use either the government portal or an EFSP for all filings.
 Those using the government filing portal will be asked to sign a Memorandum of Understanding which outlines an agreement to pay all filing fees associated with their private practice cases.

 Government attorneys may request a New User Account, by sending an email to firstname.lastname@example.org and including the following information: Attorney name, bar number, phone number, mailing address, email address, and a secondary (support staff) email address.